jemmy512/software-engineer/DesignPattern/README.md

 ## Template
 1. Definition
-    * Define the skeleton of an algorithm in an operation, deferring somesteps to subclasses.
+    * Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
 Template Method lets subclasses redefinecertain steps of an algorithm without changing the algorithm's structure.
 2. Functionalities:
     1. Reuse: All subclasses can reuse the code of template method provided by parent class.
     2. Extension: Framework provides extension points through template method, so framework users can